gwcbi/ResearchAnalytics/ProblemSets/PS9/PS9.md

 4. Which cancer line seems to be best represented by the groups from the clustering?

+5. Include your R script along with the report.

 ## Due date

 Friday, Week 9